spacetelescope/webbpsf/docs/intro.rst

-..
-JWST-PSFs documentation master file, created by sphinx-quickstart on Mon Nov 29 15:57:01 2010.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Introduction
 ============

 Conceptually, this simulation code has three layers of abstraction:
- * A base package for wavefront propagation through generic optical systems (provided by :py:mod:`POPPY <poppy>`).
+ * A base package for wavefront propagation through generic optical systems (provided by :py:mod:`POPPY <poppy>`)
  * Models of the JWST instruments implemented on top of that base system (provided by :py:mod:`WebbPSF <webbpsf>`)
- * And an optional :ref:`graphical user interface <gui>`.
+ * An optional :ref:`graphical user interface <gui>`

 It is entirely possible (and indeed recommended for scripting) to just use the :py:mod:`WebbPSF <webbpsf>` interface without the GUI, but the
 GUI can provide a quicker method for many simple interactive calculations.